1ynxy/mesh-net/README.md

 Since then it has expanded massively.
 According to the Internet World Stats, March 2019 [1], 56.1% of the world's population has access to the internet, including up to 81% of the developed world.
 With such a large audience accessing the internet on devices ranging from mobile phones to desktop computers the potential market value is incomprehensible.
 The internet has become a tool for communication, research, media consumption and entertainment.
 A number of these uses are relatively latency agnostic, but for those that aren't, and with such large distances separating many users of the internet, many different solutions for reducing the impact of high latency have been suggested.

 Multiplayer games are one area in which time is an important factor.
 Improving latency and data throughput without sacrificing reliability of information transfer is a difficult task, but is essential for the development of complex real time virtual worlds.
 Not only must all interactions occur as instantaneously as possible, but there must be little, or no, chance of data loss in order for all users to share a common view of the world.
-In order to perform this task multiple different network architectures have been developed with differing requirements in mind.
+Multiple different network architectures have been developed to perform this task, each with differing use cases.

 ### 2.2 client-server architecture